sisl/Smile.jl/README.md

 [Smile C++ Structural Modeling, Inference, and Learning Engine]: https://dslpitt.org/genie/

-The library has only beed tested on Ubuntu-Linux.
+The library has only been tested on Ubuntu-Linux.

 ## Installation